 Wind energy is one of the RES with the lowest cost of electricity production and with the largest resource available.
 Wind power technologies are presently mature enough to represent a major contribution.
-The projection of the European Wind Energy Association EWEA, for installed wind capacity by the Member States at horizon 2010 is 60 GW, while this target was recently updated upwards.
+The projection of the European Wind Energy Association EWEA, for installed wind capacity by EU 15 at horizon 2010 is 75 GW, while this target was recently updated upwards.